Featured image

 Attack Chain and Ransomware Deployment

 Once inside, the attackers launched ransomware simultaneously across several servers and PCs, encrypting data and halting operations.
 The Qilin group claimed responsibility, stating they exfiltrated around 27 GB of data and 9,300 files before encryption.
-This double-extortion method – stealing data before locking systems – is now standard among ransomware gangs.
+This double-extortion method of stealing data before locking systems is now standard among ransomware gangs.
 It amplifies pressure on victims by threatening both operational disruption and data exposure.
 The Asahi cyber attack followed this pattern, showing how attackers blend technical precision with psychological tactics to force negotiations.

 Lightbulb Icon Key Takeaway